badlydrawnrob/data-playground/mocking/fruits/README.md

 Postgres is _far_ more capable than SQLite but is also harder to setup, store, and migrate data (it's documentation is huge).

-## User experience

-> See the "Van Man Problem" for API architecture and design.

-1. `Delete` operations should always prompt the user to confirm.
-2. Handle errors correctly.
-Don't leak sensitive information.
-3. Authenticate all routes that require authentication, or are "risky".
-    - Make sure it's the correct user that is allowed to edit their posts.
-4. What data should be public?
-What data should be private?